apache/apisix-ingress-controller/docs/en/latest/install.md

 Before installing APISIX ingress controller, ensure you have:

-1. A working Kubernetes cluster (version 1.26+)
+1. A working Kubernetes cluster (version 1.31+)
    - Production: TKE, EKS, AKS, or other cloud-managed clusters
    - Development: minikube, kind, or k3s

-   Kubernetes 1.26+ is required because the controller uses CEL (Common Expression Language) validation rules in CRDs, IngressClass Namespaced Params support, and EndpointSlice terminating conditions.
+   Kubernetes 1.31+ is required because the controller ships the Gateway API 1.6 CRDs, whose CEL (Common Expression Language) validation rules rely on features available from 1.31.
+The controller also uses CEL validation in its own CRDs, IngressClass Namespaced Params support, and EndpointSlice terminating conditions.
 2. [kubectl](https://kubernetes.io/docs/tasks/tools/) installed and configured to access your cluster
 3. [Helm](https://helm.sh/) (version 3.8+) installed